Financial Opportunities for Your School or District

 We are always looking for funding opportunities to assist teachers and schools who want to implement a computer science program in their district.
 We keep this page updated with the latest information on funding and grant opportunities.

 Jump to ongoing and previous funding opportunities:

-UTeach CS is recruiting U.S. schools and teachers to participate in a U.S. Department of Education Supporting Effective Educator Development (SEED) grant, starting in 2022-23!
+UTeach CS recruited U.S. schools and teachers to participate in a U.S. Department of Education Supporting Effective Educator Development (SEED) grant, starting in 2022–23.

-UTeach will provide free training, curriculum, and ongoing support to current or future AP CS A teachers for two years, along with a teacher stipend.
+UTeach is providing free training, curriculum, and ongoing support to new and experienced AP CS A teachers for two years, along with a teacher stipend.
 UTeach and its research partner, American Institutes for Research (AIR), will study the implementation and impact of the curriculum on students and teachers in the first year of the project.
-Learn more about joining this research grant.

 - Two years of free access to the UTeach AP Computer Science A curriculum and ongoing teacher support ($1,600+ value), including comprehensive teacher materials, interactive student textbook, and built-in programming environments on the cloud-based Codio platform

 - Free online professional development ($1,000 value), which is College Board–endorsed, or a shorter platform training for experienced AP CSA teachers

 - Up to $2,000 teacher stipends for participating in all study activities